-What do followers mean when they talk about compassionate leaders?
+What do followers mean when they talk about compassionate leadership?
 The research for Strengths Based Leadership found that the words employees used most frequently in relation to their leaders' compassion were "caring," "friendship," "happiness" and even "love."
 This may surprise some, but not those clients who have worked with Gallup to build stronger employee engagement.
-Gallup's research shows significant correlations to better business outcomes -- including productivity, profitability, customer scores, retention, attendance and even safety -- when employees feel cared about and have best friends in the work environment.
+Gallup's research shows significant correlations to better business outcomes -- including productivity, profitability, customer scores, retention, attendance and even safety -- when employees feel like they have compassionate and caring leadership and have best friends in the work environment.
 So, compassion, simply put, converts to performance.

 As leaders what does this mean?
-What does it mean to show compassion?
+Why is compassion important in the workplace?
 Essentially, it means treating employees as the human beings they are.
 People want to matter, on the job and beyond the job.
 Treating someone like a cog in a machine is far from a compassionate act.
 Henry Ford is often tied to the quote, "Why is it every time I ask for a pair of hands, they come with a brain attached?"
 What people often neglect to mention is that Ford's thinking shifted over time; Ford also said, "Coming together is the beginning; keeping together is progress; working together is success."

 - How can I leverage my strengths to make sure that I help people know that they matter?